 Many say that the kitchen is the heart of the house.
-If this is true, then the bathroom is definitely the soul.
-A good bathroom should be a place of solitude where we go to re-energise in the morning with a refreshing shower or wind down in the evening with a long soak in the bath.
+If that is true, then the bathroom is definitely the soul.
+A good bathroom allows us to re-energise in the morning with a refreshing shower or wind down in the evening with a long soak in the bath.
+It’s a place of solitude and sanctuary.

 Crafting your dream bathroom suite to absolute perfection is very important, as you will want to ensure it is built to last for many years to come.
 The first thing you need to take into account is the size of your bathroom.
 Using a tape measure to accurately measure the dimensions of the room will help you decide which path you want to go down in creating your future masterpiece.